jphutch/king_and_cochrane/README.md

     - Table 21 of Baker (1939)
 - Figures: Figures 1-4 created with the files in Code from Data.
 - Writing: The files that create the manuscript in LaTex.

+### References
+Baker, Gladys L. (1939).
+The Negro County Agent.
+In The County Agent, pp. 191–206.
+Chicago, Illinois: The University of Chicago Press.

+Davis, John W. (1938).
+The participation of Negro land-grant colleges in permanent federal education funds.
+The Journal of Negro Education 7(3), 282–291.
+Publisher: JSTOR.